gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 ...
 ```

-when you're done, upload to Grid via the CLI (on the Interactive Session):
+When you're done, upload to Grid via the CLI (on the Interactive Session):

 ```bash
 grid datastore create imagenet_folder --name imagenet